TremeschinArchive/ModularMusicVisualizer/README.md

 <p align="center">
   High quality video music visualization tool for the music production community.
   <br><hr>
-  <i>Support for Music Bars and Piano Roll mode, Video as background, enable / disable whatever you want.
-Hack the code at your will.
-Real Time mode for live DJing and some extra modes</i>
+  <i>Real Time mode for live DJing, Support for Music Bars and Piano Roll mode, Video as background, enable / disable whatever you want.
+Hack the code at your will.</i>
 </p>
 <hr>